ALPSquid/quizlib/README.md

 # quizlib
-Simple JavaScript library for creating HTML quizes.
+A simple JavaScript library for creating HTML quizzes.
 Created for a university assignment.